gssbzn/fuzzy_demo/README.md

 # FuzzyWhere Demo

 A demo to showcase some basic functionality of [FuzzyWhere](https://github.com/koombea/fuzzy_where).
-This demo uses some basic medical data to ilustrate the use of fuzzy queries to a database.
+This demo uses some basic medical data to illustrate the use of fuzzy queries to a database.

 ## Installation